 Where such regulation applies, waterproofing should be applied by licensed applicators only.
-Water proofers can assist with the recommended type to be used.
-Considerations such as drying times and number of coats required for each type will vary.
+Waterproofers can assist with the recommended type to be used.
+Considerations such as drying times and the number of coats required for each type will vary.

 Occasionally a tank water system is gravity fed only.
 Plumbing fixtures that are installed on low pressure or gravity feed system should be carefully selected for that purpose.
 Local statutory authorities should be consulted prior to commencing plumbing work.

 Restriction Zones: The regulations of AS3000 use the term ‘restriction zones’ when referring to wet areas.
-These zones area direct relationship between the location of an electrical component and the distance to a water-holding device.
+These zones have a direct relationship between the location of an electrical component and the distance to a water-holding device.
 In essence, the closer together two are, the more stringent the regulations.

-The options needed to be considered during the planning stage to manage contaminated air from the bathroom, toiler (where it is a separate compartment), or laundry they are:
+The options needed to be considered during the planning stage to manage contaminated air from the bathroom, toilet (where it is a separate compartment), or laundry are:

-More popular in new bathroom is underfloor heating which is another form of radiant heat.
+More popular now in new bathrooms is underfloor heating, which is another form of radiant heat.
 Hot water piping is embedded in a concrete slab during a new home construction.

 Lighting design combines three main functions: background or general lighting, task lighting and accent or feature lighting.
-General lighting is to provide room-wide illumination, and can be achieved with wall lights, ceiling pendants and recessed down lights.
+General lighting provides room-wide illumination, and can be achieved with wall lights, ceiling pendants and recessed down lights.
 Task lighting is required for grooming, cosmetic applications, and accent lighting for decorative objects or features.